By Kari Burnett PAg, Agriculture Program Specialist, Swift Current

 - Premises Identification Number (PID) – If you own, lease or rent property where livestock and poultry are grown, kept, assembled or disposed of, a Premises Identification Number is required.

-- Water Rights License – Water Security Agency (WSA) approval is required for the right to use surface or ground water unless the use is considered domestic use and is exempt from the requirements for approval as defined in WSA’s Domestic Purpose Water Use.
+- Water Rights Licence – Water Security Agency (WSA) approval is required for the right to use surface or ground water unless the use is considered domestic use and is exempt from the requirements for approval as defined in WSA’s Domestic Purpose Water Use.
 A WRL is required if dugout volume is > 5000 m³ (1.1 million gallons) or if annual usage is greater than 5000 m³.

 - Approval to Construct Works (ATC) and Approval to Operate Works (ATO) – WSA's two-step approval may be required any time works are constructed to divert, impound, or convey water unless they are exempted for domestic purposes as defined in WSA's Domestic Purpose Water Use.
 Exempt works include private domestic wells, domestic dugouts